EpperlaKarthik/ARproperty/README.md

 The app is given in the apk format.

-Make sure you are using an android device that supports vuforia augmented reality and the minimum api level is 26.
+Make sure you are using an android device that supports vuforia augmented reality and the minimum api level is 26 , internet is turned on.

+Image 1 for video.
+Image 2 for AR Experience.

+There might be a delay in video to play , hence press the play button 3-4 times if it doesnot play in the first attempt.